hal/site/content/development/building-blocks.md

 }
 ```

 Most maven modules in HAL have their own GIN module.
-All GIN modules are annotated with `@GinModule` and are collected by an annotation processor.
+All GIN modules are annotated with `org.jboss.hal.spi.GinModule` and are collected by an annotation processor.
 This processor generates one composite GIN module which includes *all* other GIN modules:

 ```java
 /*